Served Sentences

 Suspected of:

-"At an unspecified time, no later than October 13, 2017, carried out organizational activities aimed at continuing the unlawful activities of this organization [Jehovah’s Witnesses LRO 'Sivash'], expressed in holding meetings and religious speeches, and also promoting religious ideas of this organization by means of registered dwelling place" (from the order on institution of criminal proceedings)
+"At an unspecified time, no later than October 13, 2017, carried out organizational actions aimed at continuing the unlawful activity of this organization [Jehovah’s Witnesses LRO 'Sivash'], by holding meetings and religious talks, and also promoting religious ideas of this organization using his registered address" (the ruling to initiate a criminal case)

 Court case number: